adambard/learnxinyminutes-docs/red.html.markdown

 The main source for information about Red is [the Red language homepage](http://www.red-lang.org).

+The Red/System language specification can be found [here](http://static.red-lang.org/red-system-specs-light.html).

 To learn more about Rebol and Red join the [chat on StackOverflow](http://chat.stackoverflow.com/rooms/291/rebol-and-red).
 (You will need 20 points to chat but if you ask questions about Red or Rebol we will help you get those points).

 Maybe you want to try Red right away?
 That is possible on the [try Rebol and Red site](http://tryrebol.esperconsultancy.nl).

-You can also learn Red by learning [Rebol](http://www.rebol.com/docs.html).
+You can also learn Red by learning some [Rebol](http://www.rebol.com/docs.html).